A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is Medicare Advantage?

-By March 2023, there were 69,483 Delaware Medicare beneficiaries with Advantage coverage, which was about 30% of the state’s total Medicare population.
+By July 2024, there were 78,169 Delaware Medicare beneficiaries with Advantage coverage, which was about 32% of the state’s total Medicare population.1

-Nationwide, about 48% of Medicare beneficiaries had Medicare Advantage coverage at that point.
-Medicare Advantage enrollment has been increasing steadily since the early 2000s, but Original Medicare remains much more popular in Delaware than it does in many other states, with roughly seven out of ten Delaware Medicare beneficiaries opting for Original Medicare.
+Nationwide, about 50% of Medicare beneficiaries had Medicare Advantage coverage as of July 2024.4 Medicare Advantage enrollment has been increasing steadily since the early 2000s, but Original Medicare remains much more popular in Delaware than it does in many other states, with about 68% of Delaware Medicare beneficiaries opting for Original Medicare.1

-While most eligible Medicare beneficiaries opt into Original Medicare, there is widespread availability of Medicare Advantage plans in Delaware, and residents can choose from among 33 different Medicare Advantage plans for 2023 (offered by five different insurers).
+While most eligible Medicare beneficiaries opt into Original Medicare, there is widespread availability of Medicare Advantage plans in Delaware, and residents can choose from among 39 different Medicare Advantage plans for 2025.2

 Medicare Advantage enrollment is available when people are first eligible for Medicare benefits, and also during the annual open enrollment period in the fall (October 15 to December 7).
 During the Medicare Advantage open enrollment period (January 1 to March 31) people who are already enrolled in Medicare Advantage plans can change Medicare Advantage plans or switch to Original Medicare.